juliedwhite/Woodsmoke_PFTs/README.md

 # Residential wood burning and pulmonary function in the Agricultural Lung Health Study
  This analysis was undertaken to assess if wood burning exposure was related to pulmonary function, and a publication is in review now.
 The repository will be updated with a citation when available.
-In the meantime, here is the abstract:
+In the meantime, the abstract is below, and you can scroll through the executed code at https://juliedwhite.github.io/Woodsmoke_PFTs/

 *Background*